Upper Land / Matango

 Like Purim, Popoie has some screens that may be from a lost solo opening:

-Other than some minor graphical differences, an early version of the sprite village shows that it didn’t change much before release.
+Other than some minor graphical differences, an early version of the sprite village shows that it didn’t change much during development.
 It’s been noted that there’s an unused door trigger for one of the huts, so you may have been able to enter them at some point.

 One of the best finds is this unused map that was intended to be the Moogle Village.
 This is a late screenshot in a source that otherwise featured material from the final game, so it was one of the last cuts.